1LianYin/EMoG_/README.md

 EMoG: Synthesizing Emotive Co-speech 3D Gesture with Diffusion Model
 </h1>

+# Updates
+The foundational code has been released, with more to follow soon.

 # Dataset
 In this project, we harness the power of the BEAT dataset to train our models.
-The dataset is meticulously partitioned and processed in accordance with the methodologies detailed at BEAT(https://github.com/PantoMatrix/BEAT).
+The dataset is meticulously partitioned and processed in accordance with the methodologies detailed at [BEAT](https://github.com/PantoMatrix/BEAT).

 # Reproduction
 ### Train EMoG